jekyll/jekyll/docs/_docs/index.md

 [troubleshooting]({{ '/docs/troubleshooting/#configuration-problems' | relative_url }}) page.
 Also,
 make sure you've installed the development headers and other prerequisites as mentioned on the [requirements]({{ '/docs/installation/#requirements' | relative_url }}) page.

+Note: Installation might be different depending on your operating system.
+See our [guides](https://jekyllrb.com/docs/installation/#guides) for OS specific instructions.